 How long should I invest for?

-Good question.
-We believe investing in a stocks and shares ISA is for the medium to long term (at least five years); so it isn’t suitable if you need quick access to cash.
+We believe investing in a stocks and shares ISA is for the medium to long term (at least five years).

-Long-term investing also gives you more time to recover from possible losses during dips in the market.
+Long-term investing also gives your money more time to recover from possible losses during dips in the market.